zapodeanu/DEVNET-3841-US19/README.md

 # DevNet-3841-US19
-DevNet Create 2019 Private Repo

-This repo will include all the code needed for the DevNet Create 2019 Session - **"Project WhatsOp - IOS XE Messaging Platform"**
+This repo will include all the code needed for the DevNet 3841 Cisco Live San Diego 2019 - **"Project WhatsOp - IOS XE Messaging Platform"**